IND Molecular/Cell Biologist/Adjunct Professor Series*

 - Stable transfection and cloning

-- Candidates with experience in cell-based assay development and/or cellular models of neurodegenerative diseases are strongly encouraged to apply
+- Candidates with experience in neuronal cell biology, neurodegeneration biology, and/or drug development are strongly encouraged to apply.

 - Applicants should possess excellent managerial, leadership, organizational, communication, and interpersonal skills, as well as exhibit evidence of imagination in problem solving.